 Are your weight loss programs safe if I have diabetes or any other medical conditions?

-As a Bariatric physician, Dr. Kerendian recognizes and modifies his plans based on multitude of factors especially any medical diagnosis which need to be monitored or addressed such as diabetes, hypertension, heart disease, hormone dysfunctions or any other medical problems.
+As a Bariatric physician and an Obesity Specialist, Dr. Kerendian recognizes and modifies his plans based on multitude of factors especially any medical diagnosis which need to be monitored or addressed such as diabetes, hypertension, heart disease, hormone dysfunctions or any other medical problems.
 Please keep in mind that affective physician-supervised weight management can help alleviate many of the other conditions that result from obesity, including arthritis, diabetes, coronary artery disease, sleep apnea, lower extremity edema, hypertension, and high cholesterol, depression, and 45 other medical issues.

 How many weight loss programs do you have?

 We have a different program for each individual because no two people are alike, and your program is tailor made for you.
 As a specialized physician in this field, Dr. Kerendian is comfortable in understanding the different etiologies and recognizing which etiology is present in you that are “weighing you down”.
 This etiology or combination of etiologies is different from individual to individual.
 And a successful weight management plan is one that addresses these factors, which may include physiological, medical, anatomical, metabolic, or related to nutrition, activity level, or certain behaviors.
 Bottom line: our success and near perfect track record with patient satisfaction is because Dr. K utilize objective analysis of YOU to tailor an affective program for YOU.

 How long do I have to stay on any of these weight loss programs?